Most women can travel safely while pregnant. Flying does not increase your risk of early labour or miscarriage.

 When it is safe to fly

-The safest times during pregnancy to fly are before 37 weeks, if pregnant with one baby.
+If you are pregnant with 1 baby, the safest time to fly during pregnancy is before 37 weeks.
 If you are pregnant with twins the safest time is before 32 weeks.

 It is a good idea to speak to your GP, obstetrician or midwife before you take a flight.

 After 28 weeks, the airline may ask for a letter from your doctor or midwife confirming your due date.
-This is to make sure you aren't at risk of complications.
+This is to make sure you are not at risk of complications.

 Many airlines do not allow women to fly after 37 weeks, so make sure you check with your airline before booking.